-As the first college in the world exclusively for students with learning difficulties, our aim is to improve the experience of students who learn differently, regardless of their nationality.
+As the first college in the world exclusively for students who learn differently, our aim is to improve the experience of these students, regardless of their nationality.
 In this spirit, Landmark College welcomes international students to its programs.
-Landmark has been proud to enroll students from across the globe, including South America, Europe, Asia, Australia, and Africa.
-Our graduates go on to inform and improve the many and varied programs they attend after Landmark, and our hope is that they will become leaders in a new understanding of learning difficulties in whichever community they eventually settle.
+LC has been proud to enroll students from across the globe, including South America, Europe, Asia, Australia, and Africa.
+Our graduates go on to inform and improve the many and varied programs they attend after Landmark College, and our hope is that they will become leaders in a new understanding of learning differences in whichever community they eventually settle.

 Almost all students who are not citizens of the United States will need a student visa to enter the U.S. In most cases, students who attend Landmark College will need to apply for an F-1 or student visa.
 The following checklist has been provided to help you understand and follow the steps that will be required to obtain your visa.